redblaze/node-mysql/README.md

         "description": "The name of the field to add to the row's data."
     },
     "through": {
-        "type": "Table",
+        "type": "String",
-        "description": "The Table object for the through table, which joins both the current table and the target table."
+        "description": "The name of the through table, which joins both the current table and the target table."
     },
     "leftKey": {
         "type": "String",
         "description": "The key that belongs to the current table and joins with the through table."
     },
     "table": {
-        "type": "Table"
+        "type": "String",
-        "description": "The Table object for the target table to include."
+        "description": "The name of the target table that the current table is joining thourgh the through-table."
     },
     "rightKey": {
         "type": "String",